gsumit1/BitlyCaseStudy/README.md

 #####   Smoke Test Functionalities

 **QR Code** is most frequently used to generate `URL, Text, Email, Phone & Address`.
-So I have created the smoke cases to test the generating of QR Code for URL, Text, Email, Phone & Address.
-I have also included the additional customization scenarios as a part of smoke test scenarios.
+So I have created the smoke cases to test the generation of QR Code for URL, Text, Email, Phone & Addresses.
+I have also included the additional customization scenarios as a part of the smoke test scenarios.

 Areas	| Scenarios
 --------|-----------